Recipe #5

 salt & pepper

-bay leaves
+3-4 bay leaves

 PREPARATION

-1. Start with: the vegetables.
-For the filling, chop all vegetables into fine pieces.
+1. Start with the vegetables for the filling.
+Chop all vegetables into fine pieces.

-7. Season with 1–2 teaspoons of salt and some black pepper.
+6. Add about 250 ml of vegetable broth or water and stir.
+Season with about 2 teaspoons of paprika pulp, 1–2 teaspoons of salt and some black pepper.

-10. Fill with 1–2 tablespoons of your prepared vegetables and then roll up carefully.
+8. Fill with 1–2 tablespoons of your prepared vegetables and then roll up carefully.
 Fold in the sides just before the end of the leaf.

 Prijatno.